xmtp/xmtp-web/packages/react-components/README.md

 ## Deprecation

-Older versions of this package will eventually be deprecated, which means:

-1. Bugs will not be fixed in deprecated versions.
+Older versions of this package will eventually be deprecated, which means bugs will not be fixed in deprecated versions.

 The following table provides the deprecation schedule.